University Writing Program Faculty & Staff

 Rebekah Shultz Colby

 Since becoming a member of the DU Writing Program in 2006, Rebekah Shultz Colby’s research and teaching has examined how digital media, especially games, deepens rhetoric, writing, research, and pedagogy.
 She co-edited two collections, The Ethics of Playing, Researching, and Teaching Games in the Writing Classroom and Rhetoric/Composition/Play through Video Games.
-She is writing a book exploring how teachers use games to teach writing nationally and has forthcoming articles in Computers and Composition and Technical Communication Quarterly adapted from two chapters.
-As chair of the CCCCs Council for Play and Game Studies, she organized C’s the Day.
+She is writing a book exploring how teachers use games to teach writing nationally and has articles in Computers and Composition and Technical Communication Quarterly adapted from two chapters.
+As a member of the CCCCs Council for Play and Game Studies, she is organizing C’s the Day.
 She earned her PhD in Rhetoric & Writing at Bowling Green State University.

 Teaching Professor